-WASHOE COUNTY INTEGRATED SOURCE WATER PROTECTION PLAN
+TRUCKEE MEADOWS INTEGRATED SOURCE WATER PROTECTION PLAN

-The Nevada Division of Environmental Protection (NDEP) initiated the development of an Integrated Source Water Protection Plan (ISWPP) for Washoe County in 2016.
-The plan will be finalized and brought to relevant boards for approval in 2020.
+The Nevada Division of Environmental Protection (NDEP) initiated the development of an Integrated Source Water Protection Plan (ISWPP) for the Truckee Meadows in 2016.
+The final plan, titled the 2020 Integrated Source Water and 319(h) Watershed Protection Plan for Public Water Systems and the Truckee River in the Truckee Meadows, will be finalized and brought to relevant boards for approval in 2020.
 Prior to the creation of the ISWPP, TMWA updated its Wellhead Protection Plan (WHPP) in 2016 for the coordinated protection of public drinking water resources.
 TMWA's existing WHPP was a key component in the development of the ISWPP.
 The ISWPP expounds upon the existing WHPP and takes a collaborative approach with other local agencies, including those in Reno, Sparks, and Washoe County to ensure the protection of groundwater and surface water supplies from future contaminants.

 The ISWPP identifies Source Water Protection Areas (SWPAs) for drinking water sources.
 An interdisciplinary team of scientists and stakeholders identified SWPAs and the susceptibility of those areas to contamination or pollution.
 SWPAs take into consideration buffer areas around drinking water supplies and the modeling of groundwater systems to determine areas at the most risk for contamination.
-The final plan will describe implementation strategies to help protect the Truckee Meadows' drinking water sources into the future.
-A key outcome of the planning process has been increased communication between TMWA and regional jurisdictions regarding potential contaminant sources in SWPAs.
+The final plan describe implementation strategies to help protect the Truckee Meadows' drinking water sources into the future.
+A key outcome of the planning process was is increased communication between TMWA and regional jurisdictions regarding potential contaminant sources in SWPAs.
 When identified activities that could impact drinking water supplies are occurring in the SWPAs, TMWA and/or other public water systems will be notified and will work with property owners to help mitigate potential risks to groundwater and surface water quality.
+The plan includes a map viewer with the SWPAs, watershed descriptions, and water quality improvement projects.
+To view, visit https://gis.rtcwashoe.com/portal/apps/webappviewer/ index.html?id=59c200e46b5f48d18ba8169f95445c62.